The Monthly Discussion Series: A Look Back

-At the Preterm Birth Initiative (PTBi), we are breaking down the traditional silos around scientific research.
-We believe the most effective way to address the complex issue of prematurity is through meaningful collaboration grounded in community wisdom.
-This is why, each month, we bring together a wide range of investigators, public health officers, providers, trainees and community members to have a lively, multi-faceted discussion about a specific topic related to preterm birth.
-The events, called “collaboratories” (or collaborative laboratories), generate new ideas, collaborations and innovative approaches to preventing preterm delivery and improving outcomes for babies born too soon.
-Since their inception in 2015, Collaboratories have become a sought-after opportunity to disseminate research and grow awareness of preterm birth.
-CME credit is available for attendees.
+At the Preterm Birth Initiative (PTBi), we broke down the traditional silos around scientific research.
+We believed the most effective way to address the complex issue of prematurity was through meaningful collaboration grounded in community wisdom.
+This was why, each month, we brought together a wide range of investigators, public health officers, providers, trainees and community members to have a lively, multi-faceted discussion about specific topics related to preterm birth.
+The events, called “collaboratories” (or collaborative laboratories), generated new ideas, collaborations and innovative approaches to preventing preterm delivery and improving outcomes for babies born too soon.
+From their inception in 2015 until the program’s conclusion, Collaboratories were a sought-after opportunity to disseminate research and grow awareness of preterm birth.
+CME credit was available for attendees.

 Lifelong Learning